CodingIsaac/cybersecurity_fundamentals/sql.md

 <h2>1.
 What is SQL Injection?</h2>
 <p>SQL Injection is a code injection technique where malicious SQL statements are inserted into an entry field for execution, allowing attackers to manipulate a database.
 This can result in unauthorized data access, data loss, or other severe security breaches.</p>
 <p class="source">Source: W3SCHOOLS.COM</p>

+<h2>2.
+How do SQL Injection attacks work?</h2>
+<p>Attackers exploit vulnerabilities in an application's software by inserting malicious SQL code into user inputs (such as forms or URL parameters) that are not properly sanitized.
+This allows the attacker to manipulate database queries, potentially gaining unauthorized access to data or executing unintended commands.</p>
+<p class="source">Source: SENTINELONE</p>